 On Hilo Side – Hilo Hawaiian Hotel .
 The hotel has everything basic but a very nice view from every room’s balcony.

 Volcano Village – Hale Ohia Cottage.
 Tucked in forrest in middle of nowhere , this luxury cottage is incredible for those who want to unplug from everything.
+These are exactly like the ones in Isle of Wight holiday accommodations with cozy rooms.

 Things to see :